Skip to main content

 • Special Education Contribution: The difference between current expenses and revenues received for Special Education.

-• Special Education Transportation Contribution: The difference between current expenses and State transportation revenues received.
+• Transportation Contribution: The difference between current expenses and State transportation revenues received.

 Multi-Year Projection Assumptions